adaptiq-ai/adaptiq-benchmark/README.md

 - **Key_Context:** Accumulated relevant information (validated flags/data)

 ### 🎯 Action (a)
 A selection from a predefined menu of discrete, strategic actions (e.g., Use_Tool_X, Action_Write_Content).
-Adaptiq maps observed log events to these predefined actions.
+AdaptiQ maps observed log events to these predefined actions.

 ### 📊 Q-Table
 The core knowledge base: `Q(state_representation, action) → value`.
-It stores the learned long-term value of taking an action in a specific state, refined through the Adaptiq loop.
+It stores the learned long-term value of taking an action in a specific state, refined through the AdaptiQ loop.

 ### 🏆 Reward (R)
 Calculated offline during/after trace reconciliation, guided by predefined rules.
 It incorporates: